BEComTweaks/docs/README.md

 	- Copy over stuff from [BEComTweaks/resource-packs](https://github.com/BEComTweaks/resource-packs) for
 		- [x] Behaviour Packs/Addons
 		- [x] Crafting Tweaks
+ 	- [x] show pack list on side similar to vanilla tweaks
 - resource-packs
 	- [x] Make Credits Footer use white text
 	- [x] Fix pre_commit.py for the index.html changes and make it use a formatted version